Español English

 Common name: Yarrow.
 This species is native to the Balkans.

-They are perennial herbaceous plants that extend through stolons; they reach 40 cm (1.31 feet) in height.
+It is a perennial herbaceous plant that extends through stolons; it reaches 40 cm (1.31 feet) in height.
 The leaves are alternate, pinnatifid or bipinnatifid, woolly in appearance and grayish green.
-They produce attractive inflorescences filled with small white flowers.
-They bloom in summer.
+It produces attractive inflorescences filled with small white flowers.
+It blooms in summer.

-The Achillea abrotanoides prefers direct sun exposure although it can be grown in light shade.
-They can withstand some light and sporadic frost.
+Achillea abrotanoides prefers direct sun exposure although it can be grown in light shade.
+It can withstand some light and sporadic frost.

 It's advisable to prune the withered inflorescences after flowering.
 It is also advisable to monitor its expansion as it could be invasive over time.

-The main enemy of these plants is the excess of irrigation that causes fungal diseases.
+The main enemy of this plant is the excess of irrigation that causes fungal diseases.

 Propagation can be done by division or from seeds sown in spring in a pot; take 2-3 weeks to germinate.